chipmuenk/pyfda/README.md

 ### Release 0.1

 The following features are still missing for the first release.
-* Fixpoint representations with radix point are not scaled correctly
+* Fixpoint representations with radix point are not always scaled correctly
-* Coefficient export to files needs to be integrated into the corresponding subwidget
-* Pole / zero modification and export needs to be backported from coefficient widget
+* Interaction with disabled plot widgets is still possible
+* log and configuration files are installed in read-only directories on non-Windows systems

 ### Release 0.2
-* **myHDL support**
+* **HDL synthesis**
-    * Export of VHDL / Verilog netlists for basic filter topologies
+    * Use a templating engine or myHDL to generate synthesizable VHDL / Verilog netlists for basic filter topologies
     * Fixpoint simulation results in pyFDA widgets
 * **Filter coefficients and poles / zeros**
-  * Group multiple poles / zeros (SOS)
+  * Display and edit second-order sections (SOS) in PZ editor
+* **Didactic improvements**
-  * Load coefficients / poles and zeros in various formats
+  * Display poles / zeros in the magnitude frequency response to ease understanding the relationship
+  * Apply filter on audio files (in the h[n] widget) to hear the filtering effect
 * **Filter Manager**
   * Store multiple designs in one filter dict
   * Compare multiple designs in plots